sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 ## Don't Steal my Valor?

 I've never actually encountered a **military imposter**.
-Much of what I know, about these kinds of individuals are only through stories.
 As far as my "*out of sight, out of mind*" reality is concerned, they are a *myth*.

 As a veteran, even if this type of practice is *commonplace*, I could care less about it.
-Granted, having only served 4 short years, I am not as *emotionally invested* in my **military identity** as most others.
+Granted, having only served 4 short years, I am not as *emotionally invested* in my **military identity** as many others.
 With that said, accusing this act as "*stealing*" is an **over exaggeration**.
-I would say it falls more in line with "*lying*".

-**Valor** isn't some rare substance circulating in a *finite pool*.
-It's not as if **imposters** are *stripping* away portions of it, otherwise meant for true deserving veterans.
+**Valor** isn't some non-fungible asset circulating in a *finite pool*.
 It's simply a *social concept* to recognize those who have **served**.
 It's as *plentiful* and *abundant* as our minds make it out to be.
+Stealing implies that the valor meant for true deserving veterans are being stripped away by these imposters.
 No one is *stealing* from anyone.

-Clearly, **Stolen Valor** isn't what you'd deem as *commendable* behavior, but nor is it as *bad* as it's publicized.
-In fact, I'd argue that the act itself, isn't necessarily *harmful* to anyone else other then potentially, **the imposter's themselves**.
+Clearly, **Stolen Valor** isn't what you'd deem as *commendable* behavior, but nor is it as *bad* as it's publicized in the military.
+In fact, I'd argue that the act itself, isn't necessarily being *harmful* to anyone else other than potentially, **the imposter's themselves**.

-Sure we can make the inarguable point that they're, "**Standing on the Graves of Veterans!**".
-However, if we're digging this deep for reasons to *demonize* these trivial individuals, then perhaps we've *lost sight* of more pressing veteran issues, such as **homelessness, depression, and suicide**.
+Sure we can make the inarguable *political* point that they're, "**Standing on the Graves of Veterans!**".
+However, if we're digging this deep for reasons to *demonize* these trivial individuals, then perhaps we're losing focus on the more pertinent veteran issues, such as **homelessness, depression, and suicide**.

-Also, let's not forget that the biggest reason **Stolen Valor** even exists, is because of the **Service Dress Uniforms**.
+Also, the only reason **Stolen Valor** can even exist, are because of the **Service Dress Uniforms**.

 ## Service Dress Uniforms